Food and Wine for a Unique Church Gathering, 1901

 There were eggs in numerous styles, steak, ham, bacon.
 Also vanilla wafers, preserves and marmalade, toast, rolls – and “Congress wafers”.
 A light jape by the catering department?
 I have not been successful to, well, divine the nature of this dish.

 Among off-piste selections were Mulligatawny soup, chicken with okra (maybe New Orleans-inspired), Indian pudding (a nod to New England tradition, probably), and orange fritters with wine sauce.

 The offerings would serve well today for many palates if well-prepared, as I imagine they were in those days when food processing was in its infancy.

-For alcoholic refreshment there were four brands of beer: Guinness stout, the Dog’s Head bottling of Bass Pale Ale, Budweiser, and Pabst.
-Each was a standby in its category, even c.
-1900.
+For alcohol there were four brands of beer: Guinness stout, Dog’s Head Bass Pale Ale, Budweiser, and Pabst.
+Each was a standby in its category, even then.

 N.B.
-I’m not exactly sure what the orange fritters was, either.
+I’m not sure what the orange fritters was, either.
 The Food Network offers this recipe, maybe it was the same, or similar.

 Note re images: images above were sourced respectively from the NYPL and MNopedia sites linked in the text.
 All intellectual property therein belongs solely to the lawful owners, as applicable.
 Used for educational and research purposes.
 All feedback welcomed.

 *A MacClaren’s cheese spread is available to this day, e.g. at Walmart.